 In Spain, architecture in particular has been badly affected by the economic crisis.
 Construction started on many public and speculative buildings, but after 2009 no decisions were made as to whether they were necessary, and many remained unfinished.
 The exhibition, which was shown at the Spanish Pavilion of the Architecture Biennale in Venice in 2016, where it won the Golden Lion, presents current architecture, approved in the excess of the pre-crisis period, which can be seen as unfinished and constantly evolving.

 The Akademie der Künste in Berlin is one of the oldest cultural institutes in Europe.
-It is an international community of artists that currently totals 418 Literature, Performing Arts, Film and Media Arts).
-The Akademie is an exhibition and event location, a meeting place for artists and people interested in the arts, where public debates on art and cultural policy take place.
+It is an international community of artists that currently totals 413 members in its six Sections (Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts).
+The Akademie is an exhibition and event location.
 A key component of the Akademie are its archives, which collectively form one of the most important interdisciplinary archives on 20th century art.

 The Archives at the Akademie der Künste may be used free of charge for scholarly, private, or press research.
 Since December 2015, the Archives Database offers a regularly updated online digital research tool.
 The database contains information on all of the collections in the Archives, which comprise around 1,020,000 archival materials as well as approximately 462,000 analogue and digital copies of archival materials.